-The 2-day Martinborough Fair was the brainchild of members of the Greytown Rotary Club, and in 1977 the first Fairs began in Martinborough with just 35 stalls.
+The 2-day Martinborough Fair was the brainchild of members of the Greytown Rotary Club, (now named the South Wairarapa Rotary Club) and in 1977 the first Fairs began in Martinborough with just 35 stalls.

 In order to attract stallholders the Fairs were promoted in Manawatu and Wellington.

 Today the reputation of the Fairs means demand for stalls exceeds sites available.

 More than 25000 people flock to Martinborough from Wellington, Wairarapa, New Plymouth, Wanganui, Palmerston North and Hawkes Bay.